 A hopper comes home to Rexis - an old C&I hopper sat along a siding of the Knox & Kane RR for years.
 When the K&K's stuff was auctioned off, the hopper was bought and returned to Rexis where it would be repainted and eventually re-lettered.
 Denise Weber kindly sent some pictures, which are found on the page.
 2/20/10 - Added some more photos courtesy of Keith Burkey.
 Updated again on 8/13/11 with some pix I shot of the car with its new lettering.

 Some C&I odds and ends - a collection of things found on the web that I don't think I've used in any other pages on this site.
 Please forgive any duplications. :) Also includes a few non-C&I transportation-related things.
+There are some photos on this site that I found on usenet newsgroups which did not include any attributions; if you see one and know where it came from, let me know and I'll add it.

 Some more photos from Jack Hill - click here.